“Spiritual growth isn’t linear. We can’t rush it or control it. What we can do is love and nourish ourselves to our utmost capabilities each day.”

 One of the most important benefits people gain from the cleanse is learning that it’s possible to make positive changes.
-Physical changes range from improved digestion, regular bowel movements, and weight loss to clear skin, better sleep, and increased energy.
+Physical changes range from improved digestion, regular bowel movements, and weight loss, to clear skin, better sleep, and increased energy.
 But the physical changes are just the beginning.
-After three weeks of cleansing, my clients also report that they feel more confident and proud of themselves than they have in a long time; know how to take better care of themselves; have clear thoughts and better attention; feel calm and in control of their lives; and generally have a more positive outlook on life.
+After 7 days to three weeks of cleansing, my clients also report that they feel more confident and proud of themselves than they have in a long time; know how to take better care of themselves; have clear thoughts and better attention; feel calm and in control of their lives; and generally have a more positive outlook on life.

 Numerous cleanses exist.
 The cleanse I developed is a moderate, food-based program that supports your exploration of integrating deeper levels of nourishment into your everyday life.
-You can find more information about the cleanse, including food lists, self-guided exercises, reflection practices, nourishment suggestions for throughout the year, and with over 100 new cleanse recipes in The Nourishment Cleanse Workbook .
+You can find more information about the cleanse, including food lists, self-guided exercises, reflection practices, nourishment suggestions for throughout the year, and with over 100 cleanse recipes in The Nourishment Cleanse Workbook .
 Also, please check the responses to many frequently asked questions about cleansing under the FAQs section of this website.

 A preparation period alerts your body of your intention to cleanse and mitigates any potential reactions caused by the sudden release of toxins into your bloodstream.
-We prepare by significantly reducing or eliminating the intake of toxin-forming foods, including processed foods, refined flour products, caffeine, alcohol, sugar, red meat, and milk.
+We prepare by significantly reducing or eliminating the intake of toxin-forming foods, including processed foods, refined flour products, caffeine, alcohol, sugar, red meat, and dairy.